ralexstokes/ethereum-consensus/README.md

 And then a module to drive any state transition in `state_transition`.

-**NOTE:** this module is still under construction but the idea is that it will support starting from any `BeaconState` and consuming any number of blocks, even across fork boundaries.

 Specialized logic for each fork can be found in the module with the same name as the fork, e.g. `bellatrix`.

 Each fork supports a compile-time "preset", with two common presets `mainnet` and `minimal` provided as a convenience.